Alvacir Raposo

-Alvacir dos Santos Raposo Filho (born January 18, 1950) is a brazilian physician and writer.
+Alvacir dos Santos Raposo Filho (born January 18, 1950) is a Brazilian physician and writer.

-Born in Piaui, Brazil, Raposo moved as a young man to Recife, Pernambuco.
+Born in Piauí, Brazil, Raposo moved as a young man to Recife, Pernambuco.
 He graduated from the Federal University of Pernambuco (UFPE) in 1974 with a doctorate in Ophthalmology.

 Raposo is a professor at UFPE and the Faculty of Medical Sciences of the University of Pernambuco.
-He is a poet, composer frevos, having recorded a CD of gender to another physician and composer Luiz Guimaraes.
+He is a poet, and composer of frevos, having recorded a CD of gender to another physician and composer Luiz Guimaraes.